 Another variable to consider when betting runlines is the home plate umpire.
 Umpires are human (for now before robots take over) and have tendencies.

 Some umps have very tight strike zones.
 More balls, lead to more walks, which leads to more runs scored.
 Other umps might have looser zones, which run the opposite way.
-Every run counts when you are betting the runline, so it is important to analyze the umpire situation just as closely as monitoring the pitching matchup.
+Every run counts when you are betting the baseball run line, so it is important to analyze the umpire situation just as closely as monitoring the pitching matchup.
 If you can figure out umpire tendencies, that is just another way to find an edge if you are throwing some money on the game.

 So there you have it, folks.
-The bookmakers are very good at setting the odds, so you’ll rarely find spots where it’s obvious which way you should bet.
+The bookmakers are very good at setting the odds, so you’ll rarely find spots where it’s obvious which way you should bet online.
 You’ve got to do your research and try to make genuinely informed judgements.
 You need to be patient too, and wait for the right opportunities.
 Now, go get them!